TWTimChen/JHU_Algorithms/Prog1/README.md

 # Program Assigment - 1

 This program is a Python implementation of an algorithm to find the m closest pairs of points in a set of n points in a two-dimensional plane.
-The algorithm uses a divide-and-conquer approach that runs in `O(n log n)` time.
+The algorithm uses a divide-and-conquer approach that runs in `O(n^2logn)` time.

 To run the program, you will need Python 3 installed on your computer.
 You can install the required dependencies by running the following command in the terminal: